zyvy/Udacity-SQL-Notes/Lesson-2-SQL-Joins.md

 ```
 Here, we’re getting all columns from both orders and accounts, starting FROM orders, which we alias as “o” and JOINing accounts, which we alias as “a”, and joining those two tables ON orders.account_id and accounts.id.

+If you have two or more columns in your SELECT that have the same name after the table name such as accounts.name and sales_reps.name you will need to alias them.
+Otherwise it will only show one of the columns.
+You can alias them like accounts.name AS AcountName, sales_rep.name AS SalesRepName

+It might be nice if SQL enforced JOINs to be PK = FK, but if you want to join company name to the last name of another column, SQL will let you do it!

+Though JOINs are the main way we will pull data together from multiple tables, they are actually not the only way for us to pull data from multiple tables.

 Other examples from the problems in section 11.

 Problem: Provide a table for all the for all web_events associated with account name of Walmart.
 There should be three columns.
 Be sure to include the primary_poc, time of the event, and the channel for each event.
 Additionally, you might choose to add a fourth column to assure only Walmart events were chosen.